Rates & Services

 * school observations

 As a professionally certified coach, licensed master teacher, and seasoned educational planner, my approach is unique and designed to create a coaching structure of success for students and their families.
-I have served hundreds of individuals with complex diagnoses, including ADHD (slow/er processing speed, poor working memory, disorganization & social frustration), Twice Exceptionality/Giftedness, Dyslexia, and puzzling emotional struggles with perfection, procrastination, academic anxiety and motivation.
+I have served hundreds of individuals with complex, neurodiverse profiles, including: slow/er processing speed, poor working memory, disorganization & social frustration, Giftedness, Twice Exceptionality, Dyslexia, ADHD, and puzzling emotional struggles with perfection, procrastination, academic anxiety and motivation.

 Although there are common threads in many of these cases, each student's challenges are completely idiosyncratic and ever-changing, so my interventions are tailored accordingly, with a delicate balance of evidence-based approaches and completely personalized strategies.
 Therefore, this work together is both a commitment and an investment to improve the learning landscape, for now and many years to come.